NREL/alfalfa/worker/tests/README.md

 ## General
 1. For add_site, step_sim, run_sim, want a test to kill subprocess & make sure gets logged when incorrect return codes?
+2. In the underlying add_site, step_sim, run_sim, will they all have the same environment variables avaialble to them, i.e. so they can use that AlfalfaConnections class?

+# add_site

+# step_sim